imgui-rs/imgui-rs/README.markdown

 - imgui-glium-renderer: Renderer implementation that uses the `glium` crate
 - imgui-sys: Low-level unsafe API (automatically generated)

-Additionally, the following are no longer maintained, but might work still:

-- imgui-gfx-renderer: Renderer implementation that uses the `gfx` crate (_not the new gfx-hal crate_).
-This can be found at [imgui-rs/imgui-gfx-renderer](https://github.com/imgui-rs/imgui-gfx-renderer)

 ## Features

 - Bindings for Dear ImGui that can be used with safe Rust.
 Note: API coverage